 - Disassemble large furniture pieces that need to be carried down tight stairwells.

-The Dallas/Fort Worth area is expanding by the day as people flock there to make a home under the hot Texan sun.
+The Dallas/Fort Worth area is expanding by the day, as rent prices fluctuate and as people flock there to make a home under the hot Texan sun.
 The growing popularity of the two cities mixed with traffic from nearby attractions makes the moving process in DFW a little tricky.

 How to Make Packing Easier in DFW